Hunger in the ozarks

 Ozarks Food Harvest continually strives for a better understanding of hunger.
 Ongoing studies — administered by the nation’s food bank network, Feeding America — explain where people encountering hunger live, specific hardships they face and strategies families use to cope with food insecurity.

 meaning they don't know where their next meal is coming from

 Average annual household income

-Of families served by OFH and its network
+of families served by Ozarks Food Harvest and its network

 Of households served by Ozarks Food Harvest